Gone with the Wind (novel): Part I

-Gone with the Wind takes place in the state of Georgia during the American Civil War (1861–1865) and the Reconstruction Era (1865–1877).
-The novel opens on the eve of a rebellion in which seven southern states – including Georgia – declared their secession from the United States (the "Union") over a desire to continue the institution of slavery, which was the economic engine of the South.
-The story begins on April 15, 1861, on a plantation owned by the family of wealthy Irish immigrant Gerald O'Hara.
-The oldest of the three O'Hara daughters, 16-year-old Scarlett is willful, witty, and intelligent though uninterested in schooling.
-She is described in the book's opening sentence as "not beautiful" but in possession of a powerful ability to charm and attract men.
+It is April 15, 1861, the eve of a rebellion in which seven southern states declare their secession from the United States (known as "the Union") over a desire to continue the institution of slavery, which was the economic engine of the South.
+In one of those states, Georgia, the family of wealthy Irish immigrant Gerald O'Hara owns a plantation (called "Tara").

-Scarlett is dismayed to learn that the man for whom she harbors a secret love, her county neighbor Ashley Wilkes, is set to announce his engagement to his cousin Melanie Hamilton.
-The next day, the Wilkeses throw an all-day party at their estate ("Twelve Oaks") where Scarlett spies a dark stranger leering at her.
-She learns that this man is Rhett Butler and that he has a reputation for seducing young women.
-Throughout the day, Scarlett attempts to turn Ashley's head by flirting shamelessly with every man present, including Melanie's brother Charles.
-In the afternoon Scarlett finally gets Ashley alone and confesses her love for him, convinced he will return it, but he says only that he cares for her as a friend and intends to marry Melanie.
-Stung, Scarlett reacts badly, pelting Ashley with insults about himself and Melanie and accusing him of being too cowardly to submit to his real feelings for her.
-As Ashley departs, Rhett Butler reveals himself from his hiding place in the libraryhe has overheard their whole exchange.
-A humiliated Scarlett claims that he is "not a gentleman", to which he admiringly replies "And you are not a lady".
+The oldest of the three O'Hara daughters, 16-year-old Scarlett is dismayed to learn that the man she secretly loves, her county neighbor Ashley Wilkes, is set to announce his engagement to his cousin Melanie Hamilton.
+The next day, the Wilkeses throw an all-day party at their estate (known as "Twelve Oaks") where Scarlett notices someone leering at her.
+He turns out to be Rhett Butler, who has a reputation for seducing young women.
+Throughout the day, Scarlett attempts to turn Ashley's head by flirting with every man present, including Melanie's brother Charles Hamilton.
+In the afternoon, Scarlett gets Ashley alone and confesses her love for him, convinced he will return it.
+However, he says only that he cares for her as a friend and intends to marry Melanie.
+Stung, Scarlett insults Ashley and accuses him of being too cowardly to submit to his real feelings for her.
+As Ashley departs, Rhett reveals he has overheard their whole exchange.
+Scarlett feels humiliated.

-Scarlett later learns that war has been declared and the men are going to enlist.
-Feeling petty and vengeful, she accepts a marriage proposal from Melanie's brother, Charles Hamilton.
-They marry two weeks later, Charles goes to war, and promptly dies of measles two months later.
+Later, war is declared, and the men are going to enlist.
+Feeling petty and vengeful, Scarlett accepts Charles's marriage proposal.
+They marry, and two weeks later, Charles goes to war, where he dies of measles two months later.
 Scarlett gives birth to his child, Wade Hampton Hamilton.
 As a widow, she is bound to dye her dresses black, wear a veil in public, and avoid conversations with young men.
-Scarlett mourns the loss of her youth, though not the husband she barely knew, and rues her hasty decision to marry Charles.
+Scarlett secretly mourns the loss of her youth, not the husband she barely knew.